Story

 stonewall jackson

-General Stonewall Jackson's "Chancellorsville" Portrait, taken at a Spotsylvania County farm on April 26, 1863, seven days before his mortal wounding at the Battle of Chancellorsville.
-U.S. Library of Congress
+General Stonewall Jackson's "Chancellorsville" portrait was taken at a Spotsylvania County farm on April 26, 1863, seven days before his mortal wounding by friendly fire at the Battle of Chancellorsville.
+Library of Congress

 Americans North and South marveled—and still do—at Jackson’s exploits and at the rigid, pious, eminently determined person who produced them.
 He was in some ways so unlike his fellows but in many others so ordinary.